Better three hours too soon than a minute too late.

 - Challenges: You sometimes use your ability to work under pressure as an excuse to procrastinate.
 Sure, you can really focus when the deadline is tomorrow, but is it really the best work you could produce if you had a couple of days of cushion?

 - Tips for Success: Give yourself small, achievable deadlines, and stick to them.
-Make sure they’re goals that you really could (and would) achieve in a day.
+Make sure they are goals that you really could (and would) achieve in a day.
 Then don’t allow yourself to make excuses.
 You’ll find that it’s actually a lot more enjoyable to not be stressed out when completing schoolwork.
 Who would have known?

 - Traits: You frequently wait until the last minute to do assignments, but it’s because you’ve been able to get away with this habit in many classes.
-Sometimes you miss an assignment or two, or have to pretend to have done reading that you haven’t, but everyone does that sometimes, right?

 - Strengths: You think quickly on your feet, and while this is a true strength, it also can be a crutch that prevents you from being really successful in a class.